Contact info: email: Marjorie@marjorieturner.com phone: 508-613-6541

 Television: Chronicle: video segment on WCVB TV Channel 5 Boston, News Show Chronicle Overlooked and underappreciated Hidden wonders of the natural world

 Back story: Nearly thirty years ago Marjorie found herself in a hospital bed after brain surgery to save her life, paralyzed on her right side.
 The years since then have been a healing journey as she has regained her ability to walk, with support.
-Little did she know those years ago that one day she would be the author of four Easy Walks walking books focused on helping others, including those with mobility issues, to get out and enjoy the outdoors.
+Little did she know those years ago that one day she would be the author of five Easy Walks walking books focused on helping others, including those with mobility issues, to get out and enjoy the outdoors.
+Her most recent book, a memoir, is My Liturgy of Easy Walks: Finding the Sacred in Everyday (and some very strange) places.

-Bio: Marjorie Turner Hollman is a personal historian who loves the outdoors, and is the author of Easy Walks in Massachusetts, 2nd edition, More Easy Walks in Massachusetts, 2nd edition, and editor of Easy Walks and Paddles in the Ten Mile River Watershed.
-Just out is her latest book, Finding Easy Walks Wherever You Are.
-She has been a freelance writer for numerous local, regional, and national publications for the past 20+ years, has helped numerous families to save their stories, and has recorded multiple veterans oral histories, now housed at the Library of Congress.
+Bio: Marjorie Turner Hollman is a writer/editor who loves the outdoors, and is the author of Easy Walks in Massachusetts, 2nd edition, More Easy Walks in Massachusetts, 2nd edition, editor of Easy Walks and Paddles in the Ten Mile River Watershed.
+Finding Easy Walks Wherever You Are offers guidance and encouragement to those of differing abilities to gain access to the outdoors.
+Her latest book, a memoir, My Liturgy of Easy Walks, shares her stories of surviving and thriving in the face of chronic illness.
+She has been a freelance writer for numerous local, regional, and national publications for the past 20+ years.
+Authors obtaining developmental editing and book coaching from Marjorie have published their own stories as compelling books.
 She is a co-author of the recent community history, Bellingham Now and Then.

 Photos: Multiple color photo jpegs available to help illustrate your story.
 Contact for more information.
 Marjorie@marjorieturner.com 508-613-6541